Streaming video games to play is what Xbox Game Pass is all about, and the service continues to mature, standing out as one of the best available.

 Like any other streaming video service, Game Pass relies on a steady flow of bandwidth.
 Not only does your actual connection matter, but so does the router you’re using.
 Any gamer who plays online regularly can attest to the importance infrastructure plays when trying to play without lag or latency.
 It’s no different here, even if you are playing a single-player game.

 I wouldn’t advise playing much at all on your phone away from home, and wait to go on Wi-Fi instead.
 For context, you could easily chew up 3GB of mobile data an hour playing, so best to ration what you can.
-And you will have to stream games because of the huge amount of storage space they take up.
-It’s not always practical to download a game that’s 80GB onto your phone.
+And you will have to stream games because of the huge amount of storage space they take up, as it doesn’t let you download big games onto your phone.

 On a PC or console, that’s less of an issue if you have a huge monthly limit, or no limit at all.
+Plus, you can download games onto your console.
 Again, speed and throughput are huge factors on their own, but if you’re also not getting a big bucket of data every month, you may need to rethink your plan.

 In my opinion, absolutely.
 Except I do have to add an asterisk because of the connective tissue involved here.
 Paying the monthly fee to be a member is only worth it if your actual experience feels seamless throughout.
 There’s nothing more frustrating than trying to play a game, only to be stifled by incessant lag or buffering.
 You will have to be confident your home Internet connection can handle it.